 Introduction

-Cotton as a crop as well as a commodity plays an important role in the agrarian and industrial activities of the nation and has a unique place in the economy of the country.
+Cotton, as a crop as well as a commodity, plays an important role in the agrarian and industrial activities of the nation and has a unique place in the economy of the country.
 Cotton, popularly known as “White Gold” is cultivated mainly for fibre besides an important source of edible oil.
-Globally, India ranks first in area (11.88 M ha) accounting 30 per cent of world acreage and 22 per cent (351 lakh bales of lint) of the world cotton production with a lint productivity of 568 kg ha-1 (DCD, 2017).
-Nearly 65 per cent of the cotton crop is cultivated under rainfed condition in the country.
-In Tamil Nadu, 1.33 lakh ha is under cotton cultivation with production of 6.5 lakh bales with and lint productivity is 620 kg ha-1.
+Globally, India ranks first in area (11.88 M ha), accounting 30 % of world acreage and 22 % (351 lakh bales of lint) of the world cotton production with lint productivity of 568 kg ha-1 (DCD, 2017).
+Nearly 65 % of the cotton crop is cultivated under rainfed conditions in the country.
+In Tamil Nadu, 1.33 lakh ha is under cotton cultivation with the production of 6.5 lakh bales with and lint productivity is 620 kg ha-1.
 India has been the traditional home of cotton and their textiles.
 India has progressed substantially in improving both production and productivity of cotton, transforming from a net importer of cotton to become one among the largest exporters, shipping 6.9 million bales (2015-16) followed by USA (Kannan et al., 2017).

 To combat such adverse soil moisture scarcity conditions, matching integrated drought management practices need to be evolved.
-Water stress is one of the most important factor limiting crop productivity and adversely affects square and boll formation, lint yield and fibre quality of cotton.
+Water stress is one of the most important factors limiting crop productivity and adversely affects square and boll formation, lint yield, and fibre quality of cotton.
 The loss of productivity due to the lack of rainfall and insufficient frequency in irrigation has threatened cotton farming.
 Rainfed areas can be made productive and profitable by adopting improved technologies for rainwater conservation and commensurate agricultural production technologies.
-Soil management practices are tailored to store and conserve as much rainfall as possible by reducing runoff and increasing storage capacity of soil profile.
+Soil management practices are tailored to store and conserve as much rainfall as possible by reducing runoff and increasing the storage capacity of a soil profile.
 The most efficient and cheapest way of conserving rainfall is to hold it in-situ.
 The principle behind the different in-situ moisture conservation practices is to increase the infiltration by reducing runoff, temporarily impounding the water on the surface of the soil to increase the opportunity time for infiltration and modifying the land configuration for inter plot water harvesting (Muthamilselvan et al., 2006).

-The moisture stress during crop growth period is the primary cause for the yield reduction in cotton.
-To improve the soil moisture availability, by reducing the evaporation losses and retaining the moisture in effective rooting zone.
-The soil application of superabsorbent polymers (SAPs) is found to be the promising methodology in rainfed areas.
-However, very limited research work has experimented on this.
-One of such developed product is ‘Pusa hydrogel’ which is first successful indigenous semi-synthetic superabsorbent technology for conserving water and enhancing crop productivity and thereby increasing water use efficiency (IARI, 2012).
+The moisture stress during the crop growth period is the primary cause of the yield reduction in cotton.
+To improve the soil moisture availability by reducing the evaporation losses and retaining the moisture in the effective rooting zone.
+The soil application of superabsorbent polymers (SAPs) is found to be a promising methodology in rainfed areas.
+However, very limited research work has experimented with this.
+One such developed product is ‘Pusa hydrogel,’ which is the first successful indigenous semi-synthetic superabsorbent technology for conserving water and enhancing crop productivity and thereby increasing water use efficiency (IARI, 2012).
 To reduce transpiration losses, foliar application of nutrient formulations, growth regulators, antitranspirants etc. in cotton are being tried by many researchers.
-Keeping this in view, an attempt was made to study the impact of in-situ moisture conservation, stress management practices on crop growth indices and productivity of cotton under rainfed agroecosytem.
+Keeping this in view, an attempt was made to study the impact of in-situ moisture conservation, stress management practices on crop growth indices, and productivity of cotton under rainfed agroecosystem.

 Materials and Methods